This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s important to note that, Whitehorn Bistro is only open until 5 pm, so make this your stop for lunch or just for drinks.
 I love that they offer over 25 different craft beers on their drinks menu.

-While prices are reasonable at around $25-30 CAD for a meal, you can also save by taking advantage of the Ride & Dine ticket, which combines the Gondola ride with your meal!
+While prices are reasonable at around $25-30 CAD for a meal, you can also save by taking advantage of the Ride & Dine ticket, which combines the Gondola ride with your meal for $75 CAD!

 4. Go horseback riding

 The most popular tour option is the Lake Agnes Tea House tour, which is recommended for those with previous horseriding experience as the trail climbs steeply up to 7,000 feet.
-On your climb, the views are fantastic with Fairview Mountain, Big Beehive Mountain, Mount Temple (the third highest mountain in Banff National Park!) and Mirror Lake all to be seen.
+On your climb, the views are fantastic with Fairview Mountain, Big Beehive Mountain, Mount Temple (the third-highest mountain in Banff National Park!), and Mirror Lake all to be seen.
 Your final destination is the historic tea house which was named after the wife of Canada’s first prime minister.
 It was built back in 1901 but was renovated in 1981.
-This tour costs $195 CAD per adult and is between 1.5 to 2 hours in duration.
+This tour costs $209 CAD per adult and is between 1.5 to 2 hours in duration.

 5. Whitewater rafting

-The perfect activity for the adventurous traveler is this awesome whitewater rafting tour on the Kicking Horse River!
-In fact, this river is consistently rated by tourists as the best white water experience in the Banff area.
+The perfect activity for the adventurous traveler is whitewater rafting tours close to Banff on the Kicking Horse River!
+In fact, this river is consistently rated by tourists as the best whitewater experience in the Banff area.

 There’s a rafting tour for everyone and every ability, for beginners and kids, there’s this Family Rafting Tour that operates on gentler sections of the river which means it’s not as fast-paced but it still guarantees some thrills.
-It’s suitable for children from 8 years old and above and prices start at $99 CAD per adult and $79 per child.
+It’s suitable for children from 8 years old and above and prices start at $105 CAD per adult and $83 CAD per child.

 Their new Evening Float trip departs at 4:45 pm and is 3 hours in length, it’s a relaxing tour ideal for those who don’t want to get wet.
 Because it’s slower you have the chance to take in the gorgeous scenery and there’s even the chance to see wildlife like bears, moose, and elk!